What Unpaid Tolls? What to Know About Scams on the Rise

 Phishing

 Phishing is when someone poses as a reputable company to get your personal information.
-They might pretend they are from an official government organization, your bank, or a business you have dealt with before.
-They will ask you for your bank account number, social security number, passwords and other information that legitimate companies never ask for.
+They might pretend they are from an official government organization, your bank or a business you have dealt with before.
+They will ask you for your bank account number, Social Security number, passwords and other information that legitimate companies never ask for.

 Family Emergency

 This is one of the crueler scams.
-These fraudsters call to say a family member is in trouble, or pretend they’re a relative and need money desperately.
+These fraudsters call to say a family member is in trouble or pretend they’re a relative and need money desperately.
 This scam often targets older people, with information gathered from social media posts.
-They swear the victim to secrecy, and put pressure on them to send money immediately.
+They swear the victim to secrecy and put pressure on them to send money immediately.
 Red flag!

 Utilities

 A scammer will call to say that your power, gas or water will be turned off immediately if you don’t pay the balance.
-They will direct you to go somewhere with cash, or do a wire transfer — methods that can’t be traced — to pay the bill.
+They will direct you to go somewhere with cash or make a wire transfer — methods that can’t be traced — to pay the bill.
 Small businesses are often the targets of these types of scams.
 Always call your utility company in these cases before taking any action.

 IRS or Other United States Government Agencies

-You get a phone call telling you to send money to the IRS or Social Security immediately or you will be jailed.
+You get a phone call telling you to send money to the IRS or Social Security Administration immediately or you will be jailed.
 That is a lie.
 However you feel about the IRS, they can’t just jail you.
 Be extra suspicious if they offer to let you pay with gift cards, cash or a wire transfer.

 Money App Scams